ars904/Step-Video-TI2V/README.md

 🔧 Motion Score Considerations
 motion_score = 5 or 10 offers smoother and more accurate motion than motion_score = 2, with motion_score = 10 providing the best responsiveness and camera tracking.
-Choosing the right setting enhances motion precision and fluidity.
+Choosing the suitable setting enhances motion precision and fluidity.

 ## Anime Style